FrontMatter/web-documentation-nextjs/content/docs/dashboard/content-view.md

 `frontMatter.content.defaultSorting` setting for the content view, and the `frontMatter.media.defaultSorting` setting for the media view.

+If you want the contents dashboard to open with a specific sort selection, use `frontMatter.dashboard.content.defaults.sorting`.

 ## Grouping

 By default, you can group your content by the following options: